sleexyz/typesafe-react-redux-example/README.md

 StateDefs are units of data that describe:

-1. how state is structured
+1. the types of state
 2. how state is initialized
 3. elementary, synchronous methods that modify those actions

-An object with StateDef values can be transformed into a single, auto-namespaced StateDef.
+An object with StateDef values can be transformed into a single, StateDefCollection with `combineStateDefs`.

 For those familiar with Redux, a StateDef is a unit of data that subsumes:

-1. Redux Store type
+1. Redux Store Types
 2. Redux Store initial state
 3. Redux Reducers
 4. Redux Actions